Bleebop/IXL_project/README.md

 For example, by translating this program into a language that can be processed by a model checker, by writing properties to verify and using the model checker to verify that the properties are verified.
 As [HLL](https://hal.science/hal-01799749/file/RATP-STF-16-01805_Publication_HLL_v.2.7.pdf) is the formal language I'm more familiar with, this will be the one used in this project.

 Additionally, since the computing cost of model checking depend exponentially of the size of the interlocking (number of track circuit, signals, switches, etc.) the translation and proof should use smart ways to portion the track to simplify the proof.
 Again, routes are central to this: I am relatively confident we can portion the interlocking into each of its routes and prove separately the properties on each route, which should be quite fast.
-If a neighbouring route respect the simple rule of not letting a train pass through when it is not formed, the only information that need to be exchanged is the state of routes (and the state of route formation demands to cover the case of two routes demanded simultaneously).
+If a neighbouring route respect the simple rule of not letting a train pass through when it is not formed, the only information that need to be exchanged is the state of routes (and the state of route formation demands to cover the case of two routes requested simultaneously).